 But the city’s open spaces also face big challenges.
 London borough spending on parks and open spaces has fallen, and many authorities are looking at new approaches to paying for and managing open spaces, from greater commercial exploitation for private events and concerts, to handing responsibility over to local communities.

 At same time pressure on London’s open spaces is growing, as London’s population expands and more of us are living in smaller homes, increasingly without gardens.
 How do we balance sometimes competing priorities – between runners, families, dog walkers, birdwatchers, gig promoters, personal trainers, barbecue chefs, frisbee players and drinkers?

 The project is part of the Mayor’s Good Growth by Design programme and will gather evidence from London public spaces – what does good practice in the design and management of public spaces look like – to inform the standards to which privately-owned public spaces in London should operate.

-The research will launch in late Spring 2019.
+The research will launch in late 2019.